-16.2.3.1 The notice in the press shall specify:
+- 16.2.3.1 The notice in the press, website and or e-portal shall specify: - (a) the nature of the proposed contract; - (b) such particulars of the contract as the Municipality may deem fit; - (c) that all bids for such contract shall be submitted in a sealed envelope which on the outside clearly states that such envelope contains a bid and the contract for which such bid is being submitted; - (d) a day not less than 30 (thirty) days in the case of transactions over R10 million (VAT included), or which are of a long terms nature for more than three years, or not less than 14 (fourteen) days in any other case, being the closure date for submission of bids on which such bids must be received; - (e) the place or electronic-portal/link where such bids must be submitted and when such bids will be opened; - (f) a statement that bids may only be submitted on the bid documentation provided by the Municipality; - (g) if a bid has an option of or prescribes submission on electronic portal or link, then if the bidder submits a bid electronically by the closing time, such electronically submitted bid must supplemented by a sealed hard copy that must submitted within 24 hours from the time of bid closure. - 16.2.3.2 The Accounting officer shall determine a closing date for the submission of bids which is less than the 30 (thirty) or 14 (fourteen) days as required, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - 16.2.3.3 the notice shall as soon as possible after the publication in the press, website or electronic portal be posted on all notice boards at designated Municipal offices. - 16.2.3.4 all correspondence in regard to bid documents shall be addressed to the Municipal Manager.

-- (a) the nature of the proposed contract; - (b) such particulars of the contract as the Municipality may deem fit; - (c) that all bids for such contract shall be submitted in a sealed envelope which on the outside clearly states that such envelope contains a bid and the contract for which such bid is being submitted; - (d) a day not less than 30 (thirty) days in the case of transactions over R10 million (VAT included), or which are of a long terms nature for more than three years, or not less than 14 (fourteen) days in any other case, being the closure date for submission of bids on which such bids must be received; - (e) the place where such bids must be submitted and when such bids will be opened; - (f) a statement that bids may only be submitted on the bid documentation provided by the Municipality; - 16.2.3.2 The Accounting officer shall determine a closing date for the submission of bids which is less than the 30 (thirty) or 14 (fourteen) days as required, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - the notice shall as soon as possible after the publication in the press be posted on all notice boards at designated Municipal offices. - 16.2.3.4 all correspondence in regard to bid documents shall be addressed to the Municipal Manager. - 16.2.3.5 Bid documentation shall be available for collection by prospective bidders during normal office hours, until the closing date of bids. - 16.2.3.6 compulsory or non-compulsory site inspections and tender briefing sessions may be required. - 16.2.3.7 any notice issued prior to the closing of bids, shall be issued in accordance with the prescribed procedures.
-Posting of the original notice is however not required where the notice has been faxed or emailed to those concerned. - unless otherwise indicated in the bid documents, the Municipality shall not be liable for any expenses incurred in the preparation and submission of a bid. - 16.2.3.9 Duty to plan for invitation of tenders
+- 16.2.3.5 Bid documentation shall be available for collection by prospective bidders during normal office hours, until the closing date of bids. - 16.2.3.6 compulsory or non-compulsory physical or electronic based site inspections and tender briefing sessions may be required. - 16.2.3.7 any notice issued prior to the closing of bids, shall be issued in accordance with the prescribed procedures.
+Posting of the original notice is however not required where the notice has been faxed or emailed to those concerned. - 16.2.3.8 unless otherwise indicated in the bid documents, the Municipality shall not be liable for any expenses incurred in the preparation and submission of a bid. - 16.2.3.9 Duty to plan for invitation of tenders